Part II: Help Your Team Identify Problems and Achieve Goals

 The good news is that your sprint retrospective will get better with experience.
 Every time that you convene for a meeting you will be able to identify areas where the meeting could have been improved, where feedback could have been better solicited and implemented, and how small adjustments to the techniques used in the meeting could have big results on the next one.

-In this article, we’ll cover techniques and tips that will help you to level up your next sprint retrospective meeting.
+In this article, we’ll cover retrospective ideas that will help you to level up your next sprint retrospective meeting.
 Using some of the techniques outlined in this article you’ll be able to:

 Solicit better, more actionable feedback from your team during sprint retrospective meetings.